AndreasW-AT/laras-compass/README.md

 * **Domicile Optimization ("Ireland-Bias"):** To mitigate the standard 30 % US withholding tax on dividends, funds holding significant US equity exposure must be domiciled in Ireland (ISIN prefix "IE") to benefit from the reduced 15 % rate under the US-Ireland Double Taxation Treaty.
 * **Reporting Fund Status ("Meldefonds"):** All utilized instruments must be officially registered as "Meldefonds" with the Oesterreichische Kontrollbank (OeKB) to avoid punitive lump-sum taxation ("Pauschalbesteuerung").
-* **Cash & Money Market Transparency ("AgE Protection"):** Synthetic, swap-based ETFs are excluded to avert opaque tax events regarding deemed distributed income ("ausschüttungsgleiche Erträge").
-The strategy utilizes physically replicating ETFs whenever market availability permits.
+* **Transparency & Replicability ("Opaque AgE Protection"):** Synthetic, swap-based ETFs are strictly excluded.
+Under Austrian tax law, the deemed distributed income ("ausschüttungsgleiche Erträge") for synthetic funds is calculated based on the fund's actual substitute basket, not the tracked index.
+This structural mismatch frequently triggers highly unpredictable, inflated tax events.
+The strategy utilizes physically replicating ETFs exclusively, ensuring that the fiscal drag is strictly tied to the transparent, fundamental yield of the targeted macro-asset.

 ---